-City of Irvine Finance Commission – 21 May 2018
+City of Irvine Finance Commission – May 21, 2018

 The City of Irvine Finance Commission held its regular meeting this week.
 Four of the five commissioners were in attendance.
 The two primary agenda items were the final design contract for the Jamboree Pedestrian Bridge and the Fiscal Year 2018-2019 Budget.

 The commission voted 4-0 to recommend the City Council approve and authorize a professional services engineering contract with T.Y.
 Lin International for the Jamboree Pedestrian Bridge.

 The approved bid is a $ 1,344,960 not-to exceed contract.
 The bid was not the lowest, but was highly rated based on a number of criteria by city staff.

 The Finance Commission meetings are every 1st and 3rd Monday of the month in City Hall.

 Chuck Heath is a 40 year Irvine resident who lives in Northwood Village.